shirazkn/shirazkn.github.io/content/posts/cat_theory_1.md

 ### The Main Idea

-The brilliant Tai-Danae Bradley [described category theory](https://www.youtube.com/watch?v=Gz8W1r90olc) as a sort of *mad libs* for mathematics.
+The mathematician Tai-Danae Bradley [describes category theory](https://www.youtube.com/watch?v=Gz8W1r90olc) as a sort of *mad libs* for mathematics.
 Mad libs are a game where you have a sentence with a few blank spaces, and depending on what you place in the blank space, you get a different interpretation out of it:

 <p class="equation-like print">
 Your <span class=gray>[noun]</span> is so <span class=gray>[adjective]</span> that it's making me <span class=gray>[adjective]</span>!